-Contacting a solicitor as soon as you learn of any investigation against you into allegations of online VAT evasion or duty dodging is the best way to ensure that justice is achieved.
+And finally, contacting a solicitor as soon as you learn of any investigation against you into allegations and accusations of online VAT evasion or duty dodging is the best way to ensure that justice is achieved in your case.
 A legal specialist may also be able to advise you in the set-up of processes that will ensure all tax is paid correctly in the future in order to avoid further problems with HMRC.

 Tax Disputes and Investigations

 Each year the government are dedicating more and more resources to identify corporations and individuals who are in breach of tax regulation.Read More.

 When it comes to HMRC criminal investigations, our solicitors have a reassuring amount of experience.
 We’ve been defending fraud cases for more than twenty years.Read More.